 - Are subject to a contractual or legal undertaking between the thesis author and a third party (up to 4 years)

-- Are subject to ongoing negotiation with publishers for future monograph publication (up to 2 years) Please be advised that an option B or C restriction are appropriate access choices if you plan to publish in journals (Ramirez et al., 2014).
+- Are subject to ongoing negotiation with publishers for future monograph publication (up to 2 years) Please be advised that an option A, B or C restriction are appropriate access choices if you plan to publish in journals (Ramirez et al., 2014).